peanut butter go bad

 If you have a spread in front of you that is made chiefly only of peanuts with perhaps the addition of a bit of salt and some spices, then it is a product with a much shorter shelf life.

 Again, the duration will depend on the manufacturer itself but will probably not be longer than six months unopened.
-Once you start using it, it would be good to consume it within a month.
-It is definitely recommended to keep this kind of spread in the fridge after opening.
+Once you start using fresh peanut butter, it would be good to consume it within a month.
+It is definitely recommended to keep natural peanut butters in the fridge after opening.

 Can Peanut Butter Go Bad?